pujaltedavid/marinature-docs/README.md

 # marinature-docs

-> The purpose of this repository is only intended to explain some features and functionalities from marinature project.
+> The purpose of this repository is intended to explain some features and functionalities from marinature project.

 The current web app can be visited at https://marinature.tk/